Sepsis

 But the immune system can also react incorrectlyTrusted Source and harm a person.
 Excessive numbers of microorganisms affect the intensity of infection, and the immune system reacts too strongly.
 This reaction causes the symptoms of sepsis.
 The causes are various types of illness or non-infectious reasons.

-Infectious causes of sepsis
+Infectious Causes of Sepsis

 Bacteria produce toxins, which are most often responsible for developing sepsis.
 In some cases, fungi or parasites are involved.
 Very rarely viruses.
 When an infection causes sepsis, it is a dangerous condition for the body, and Multi-organ failure is possible, which ultimately causes death.